 Degree: An award conferred by a college, university, or other postsecondary education institution as official recognition for the successful completion of a program of studies.
 Degree-seeking students: Students enrolled in courses for credit who are recognized by the institution as seeking a degree or recognized postsecondary credential.
-At the undergraduate level, this is intended to include students enrolled in vocational or occupational programs.

-Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
-These schools may enroll students at specific times depending on the program desired.
-For example, a school might offer a two-month program in January, March, May, September, and November; and a three-month program in January, April, and October.

-Diploma: See Postsecondary award, certificate, or diploma.
+At the underg Developmental services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational set Differs by program (calendar system): A calendar system classification that is used by institutions that have occupational/vocational programs of varying length.
+These schools Diploma: See Postsecondary award, certificate, or diploma.

-Distance learning: An option for earning course credit at off-campus locations via cable television, internet, satellite classes, videotapes, correspondence courses, or other means.

-Doctor's degree-research/scholarship: A Ph.D. or other doctor's degree that requires advanced work beyond the master's level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement.
-Some examples of this type of degree may include Ed.D., D.M.A., D.B.A., D.Sc., D.A., or D.M, and others, as designated by the awarding institution.
+Distance learning: An option for earning course credit at off-campus locations via cable television, internet, satellite classes, videotapes, correspondence courses, or other means Doctor's degree-research/scholarship: A Ph.D. or other doctor's degree that requires advanced work beyond the master's level, including the preparation and defense of a disse: Doctor's degree-professional practice: A doctor's degree that is conferred upon completion of a program providing the knowledge and skills for the recognition, credential, or l Doctor's degree-other: A doctor's degree that does not meet the definition of a doctor's degree - research/scholarship or a doctor's degree - professional practice.
+Double major: Program in which students may complete two undergraduate programs of study simultaneously.

-Doctor's degree-professional practice: A doctor's degree that is conferred upon completion of a program providing the knowledge and skills for the recognition, credential, or license required for professional practice.
-The degree is awarded after a period of study such that the total time to the degree, including both pre-professional and professional preparation, equals at least six full-time equivalent academic years.
-Some of these degrees were formerly classified as "first-professional" and may include: Chiropractic (D.C. or D.C.M.); Dentistry (D.D.S. or D.M.D.); Law (L.L.B. or J.D.); Medicine (M.D.); Optometry (O.D.); Osteopathic Medicine (D.O); Pharmacy (Pharm.D.); Podiatry (D.P.M., Pod.D., D.P.); or, Veterinary Medicine (D.V.M.), and others, as designated by the awarding institution.

-Doctor's degree-other: A doctor's degree that does not meet the definition of a doctor's degree - research/scholarship or a doctor's degree - professional practice.

-$\textbf{Double major:} \ Program \ in \ which \ students \ may \ complete \ two \ undergraduate \ programs \ of \ study \ simultaneously.$

 Dual enrollment: A program through which high school students may enroll in college courses while still enrolled in high school.
-Students are not required to apply for admission to the college in order to participate.

-Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
-If admitted, the candidate is not committed to enroll; the student may reply to the offer under the college's regular reply policy.

-Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.
+Students are not required to apply for admissio Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
+If admitted, the camerary admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.
+Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification

-Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification date.
-Applicants agree to accept an offer of admission and, if admitted, to withdraw their applications from other colleges.
-There are three possible decisions for early decision applicants: admitted, denied, or not admitted but forwarded for consideration with the regular applicant pool, without prejudice.

-English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.
+Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.

-Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without extending the amount of time required for a degree.
-See also Study abroad.

-External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal experience.
-External degree programs require minimal or no classroom attendance.

-Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc.

-First-time student: A student attending any institution for the first time at the level enrolled.
-Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
-Also includes students who entered with advanced standing (college credit earned before graduation from high school).

-First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
-Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
-Also includes students who entered with advanced standing (college credits earned before graduation from high school).

-First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program) or less than 900 clock hours.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States with External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and person Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interv First-time student: A student attending any institution for the first time at the level enrolled.
+Includes students enrolled in the fall term who attended a postsecondary institution First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
+Includes students enrolled in the fall term who attended college for First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

-New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
-May be a few hours or a few days in length; at some colleges, there is a fee.